Editor's pick — niche/condition mattress

 The Foundation Matters More Than the Tracker

 The most consistent finding across our testing: tracking reveals problems but doesn't fix them.
-The highest-leverage interventions for sleep quality are: consistent schedule, temperature below 68°F, complete darkness, and a supportive sleep surface.
+The highest-use interventions for sleep quality are: consistent schedule, temperature below 68°F, complete darkness, and a supportive sleep surface.
 A best cooling mattress that eliminates pressure point micro-arousals will produce more measurable improvement in sleep efficiency than any tracker, because it changes the input rather than measuring the output.

 Recommended Foundation